chrisant996/clink-flex-prompt/README.md

 {
     -- All fields here are optional; supply as many or as few as you want.

+    -- Symbol to use in Windows Terminal, if flexprompt.settings.use_color_emoji is true. coloremoji      = "E",

     -- Symbol to use in Windows Terminal. winterminal     = "W",